phamelink/lint-action/README.md

 - **`continue_on_error`:** Whether the workflow run should also fail when linter failures are detected.
 Default: `true`

-- **`auto_fix`:** Whether linters should try to fix code style issues automatically.
+- **`auto_fix`:**<a id="auto_fix" /> Whether linters should try to fix code style issues automatically.
 If some issues can be fixed, the action will commit and push the changes to the corresponding branch.
 Default: `false`

   <p align="center">
     <img src="./.github/screenshots/auto-fix.png" alt="Screenshot of auto-fix commit" width="80%" />